 ABOUT THE PROGRAM

-Founded in 2009, the Charlotte Fellows Program is a nine-month Christian leadership development and training program for young adults recently out of college or graduate school.
-Each year, a group of young professionals come together from many walks of life to learn about and prepare for the unique calling God has on their lives.
-The Charlotte Fellows Program seeks to build up leaders in the church while serving the city of Charlotte.
-Check out the “Week at a Glance” below to get a glimpse into the life of a Charlotte Fellow.
+Founded in 2010, the Charlotte Fellows Program is a nine-month Christian leadership development and training program for young adults recently out of college or graduate school.
+Young professionals come together from many walks of life to learn about and prepare for the unique calling God has on their lives.
+The Charlotte Fellows Program seeks to build up leaders in the church while equipping young adults to live out their faith in all aspects of life.
+Check out the “Week at a Glance” below to get a glimpse into the life of a Charlotte Fellow!

 Hear from our executive director: